Unsept/WirelessIndicator/README.md

-# Wireless Indicator for Bicycle
+# Wireless Indicator for Bicycle using Arduino Nano and nRF24L01 module.